microsoft/showwhy/docs/deployment/azure-scripts/README.md

 **1. You must have:
 Microsoft.Authorization/roleAssignments/write permissions, such as `User Access Administrator` or `Owner`.**

-**2. It doesn't deploy with authentication in the chart at the moment.**
+**2. The aks cluster will be only accessible by Azure Portal, it's not generating a ssh key for external access.**

-**3. The aks cluster will be only accessible by Azure Portal, it's not generating a ssh key for external access.**
+**3. It has self signed certificated for now, so when you access it will say 'Your connection is not private', you'll have to click on the advanced to proceed to the deployed website**

 ## Parameters:
 `clusterName`: The name of the Managed Cluster resource.